Jennifer Harbury: Human rights activist

 During April 1996, the American nun Dianna Ortiz was fasting across from the White House, seeking the release of CIA papers related to her case of abduction and torture in Guatemala in 1989.
 This forced the long overdue release of the Intelligence Oversight Board Report.
 When the papers were released in May, there was no confirmation of her claim that an American had been involved in her case.
 However, the report did confirm the CIA practice of using known torturers and human rights abusers as paid informants or "assets", and the failure of the U.S. Department of State officials to properly share information as to human rights crimes with the victims and their families., 1996 Intelligence Oversight Board Report on Guatemala.

 For his whistle blowing, Richard Nuccio was eventually stripped of his security clearance, ending his career with the State Department by 1997.

 Nuccio's revelations caused a scandal for the U.S. government.
-As a result, President Bill Clinton ordered declassification of United States secret archives on the Bámaca murder and other human rights crimes committed by the Guatemalan military.
+As a result, President Bill Clinton ordered declassification of United States secret archives on the Velásquez murder and other human rights crimes committed by the Guatemalan military.
 Documents dating to 1954 were declassified, revealing complex relationships for years between elements in the two countries.
 Clinton issued a public apology in 1998 in Guatemala for the United States' role in supporting the country's abusive regimes.

 Since that time, Harbury has made it her life's work to fight for human rights by documenting, exposing, and speaking publicly about human rights abuses.
 She has emphasized the abuses by the United States, both historical and contemporary.